Guy Smith: Founder of the Gun Facts Project

 01:17:27.53 – Brian David Crane

-Yeah again so I would say unintended consequences of the rise in permitless carry also ccw means more people are carrying guns in public they run into the.
-What’s called gun free zones, the post office being 1 in your example, then they need to put the gun into their glove, their glove box or their compartment in the car and you’re seeing a rise in theft of guns and then you’re also seeing when you look at the data that.
-The 43% of guns that are used illegally well like street guns as you called it?
-43 those are coming from sources like ah them being stolen from from cars is that right? like the whole circle here, the whole circle there.
+I would say unintended consequences of the rise in permitless carry also CCW means more people are carrying guns in public, they run into the gun free zones, the post office being one in your example, then they need to put the gun into their glove, their glove boxer, or their compartment in the car, and you’re seeing a rise in theft of guns.
+And then you’re also seeing when you look at the data that the 43% of guns that are used in illegal, like street guns as you called it?
+Those are coming from sources like them being stolen from cars is that right?
+Like the whole circle here, the whole circle there.

-Yeah, and the underground guns come from multiple different sources and unfortunately there’s not a really good source of data that tells us all the different places that they come from but 20000 is a high number.
-That’s a lot of guns to suddenly enter the underground and so it’s definitely a policy area.
-We need to pay attention to the question of how to resolve this restriction of people being able to go through their normal daily activities. .
+Yeah, and the underground guns come from multiple different sources and unfortunately there’s not a really good source of data that tells us all the different places that they come from, but 20 thousand is a high number.
+That’s a lot of guns to suddenly enter the underground and so it’s definitely a policy area we need to pay attention to.

 01:20:53.84 – Brian David Crane